Jebarlin7890/Jebarlin7890/README.md

 # 🔌 API & Backend Development

-I build **API-driven backend systems** using Django and Django REST Framework, with a focus on scalable architecture, reliable API communication and maintainable business logic.
+I develop **API-driven backend systems** using Django and Django REST Framework, with a focus on clean architecture, reliable communication and maintainable business logic.

 ### Backend Capabilities

-- 🔐 Authentication & authorization
+- 🔐 Authentication and authorization
-- 🔗 REST API development
+- 🔗 RESTful API development
 - 📡 Frontend ↔ Backend communication
 - 📦 Third-party API integration
-- 🧪 API testing with Postman
+- 🧪 API testing and debugging
-- 🗄️ Database-driven applications
-- ⚙️ Business workflow implementation
 - 📄 Serialization and validation
+- 🗄️ Database-driven business logic
-- 🔄 API-based service integration
+- ⚙️ Workflow and service implementation
 - 🚀 Production API deployment

 ---

-# ⚡ Background Processing
+# ⚡ Asynchronous Task Processing

-For operations that should not block the main web request, I work with **Celery and Redis**.
+I use **Celery with Redis** to handle operations that should run independently from the main web request.

 ```text
                     Django Application